MohamedKhaled-Box/notes-API/README.md

 Node.js and npm
 A web server (e.g., Apache, Nginx) or Laravel’s built-in server A database server (e.g., MySQL, PostgreSQL, SQLite)
     2. Clone the Repository
 bash
     3. Install Dependencies
 Install PHP dependencies using Composer:

 bash
-Copy code

 composer install
 Install JavaScript dependencies using npm:

 bash
-Copy code

 npm install
 npm run dev
     4. Environment Configuration
 Copy the .env.example file to .env and configure your environment settings, especially the database connection:

 bash
-Copy code

 cp .env.example .env
 Generate the application key:

 bash
-Copy code

 php artisan key:generate
 Configure the .env file to match your database settings:

-Copy code
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
 DB_DATABASE=your_database_name
 DB_USERNAME=your_database_user
 DB_PASSWORD=your_database_password
     5. Run Migrations
 Run the database migrations and seeders to set up your database schema and initial data:

 bash
-Copy code

 php artisan migrate
     6. Start the Development Server
 You can start the Laravel development server using the following command:

 bash
-Copy code

 php artisan serve
 By default, the server will be accessible at http://127.0.0.1:8000.

     7. Running the Web Interface
 To test the web interface:

 Open your web browser and go to http://127.0.0.1:8000.